 It's a matter of ownership.
-If you are on a host which doesn't use suPHP, your files and directories are owned by a different user than the one the web server is running under.
-All you have to do is go to the Global Configuration page of your site, enter your FTP details and enable Joomla!'s FTP option.
-Admin Tools will pick it up next time you try to fix permissions and automatically use the FTP mode whenever it can't change permissions directly.
+You are on a host where your files and directories are owned by a different user than the one the web server is running under.
+In the past, this could be overcome by using Joomla's FTP layer.
+Joomla 4.0 and later no longer include the FTP layer feature for security reasons.